• Apache Kafka

 Kafka brokers also leverage ZooKeeper for leader elections, in which a broker is elected to lead the dealing with client requests for an individual partition of a topic.
 Connecting to any broker will bootstrap a client to the full Kafka cluster.
 To achieve reliable failover, a minimum of 3 brokers should be utilized—with greater numbers of brokers comes increased reliability.

-Apache ZooKeeper Architecture
+Apache ZooKeeper architecture

 Kafka brokers use ZooKeeper to manage and coordinate the Kafka cluster.
 ZooKeeper notifies all nodes when the topology of the Kafka cluster changes, including when brokers and topics are added or removed.